kravi1220/1DOcean_STIM_files/README.md

 #  "Beyond the No-Physics Control: A Verification Framework for 1D Ocean-Ice Modeling"

 Kumar Ravi Prakash.
-Reproduction package for a manuscript submitted to the *Journal of Advances in Modeling Earth Systems* (JAMES).
+This repo is for the manuscript submitted to the *Journal of Advances in Modeling Earth Systems* (JAMES).

-This package lets you **build GOTM+STIM, run every model configuration used in the paper, and regenerate every figure and table from that output**.
+This repo lets you **build GOTM+STIM, run every model configuration used in the paper, and regenerate every figure and table from that output**.
 It does **not** include the code that built the initial-condition, forcing, or GOTM-config files in the first place, nor any raw model output — see "What's deliberately not here" below.

-## What's in this package

 | Folder | Contents |
 |---|---|